scriptengineio/docs/README.md

 Connect to squid's realtime engine.
 Do more then just stream, react and enrich visitor's identity.

 ### Options
  - sp:  **Optional**.
 Define your own service provider.
-As soon as Squid's SDK attempts to provide details of en `event`, you can replace its content with any other payload comming from your server.
+As soon as Squid's SDK attempts to provide details of an `event`, you can replace its content with any other payload coming from your server.
    - `visitor.identified`: **POST /visitor_details** `{visitorID}`

 ## Usage